 fast-element compare to "Framework X"?

 fast-element has a focus that's a bit different from the typical front-end framework.
 Rather than focusing on being a "mega SPA framework",

 fast-element endeavors to enable the creation of web components.
 As a result, you can use

 fast-element in tandem with your favorite front-end framework.

 "Web Components" is an umbrella term that refers to a collection of web standards focused on enabling the creation of custom HTML elements.
 Some of the standards that are under the umbrella include the ability to define new HTML tags, plug into a standard component lifecycle, encapsulate HTML rendering and CSS, parameterize CSS, skin components, and more.
-Each of these platform features is defined by the W3C and has shipped in every major browsers today.
+Each of these platform features is defined by the W3C and has shipped in every major browser today.

 Great question!
 Check out why you might choose Web Components for your project.

 The work on Web Component standards, like the rest of the web, is ongoing.
 New APIs continue to be designed and released.
 Some recent APIs include Form Associated Custom Element APIs and CSS Shadow Parts.
 The W3C is currently working on standards for things like Constructible Style Sheets, Declarative Shadow DOM, Scoped Element Registries, Custom Pseudo Selectors, and more.